Omar Ochoa Law Firm

 Springtime hail storms can come on suddenly in Texas, producing hailstones from the size of a dime to a golf ball and wreaking havoc on your car and house's roof.
 Your insurance policy can often cover the hail damage, allowing you to quickly make repairs before your roof starts leaking.

 Most Texas insurance carriers require prompt notice of any damage.
 However, even with a timely claim, you may encounter bad-faith insurance practices.
-A property damage attorney can ensure you get the hail damage coverage you’re entitled to.
+A hail damage attorney can ensure you get the hail damage coverage you're entitled to.

 Does Home Insurance Cover Hail Damage?